davidclough/node/_documents/javascript-guide/javascript-guide.md

 Later versions of JavaScript also introduce the `const` keyword which is similar to `let` but also ensures that a variable's value must be set in the declaration and cannot be modified later.
 This does _not_ mean that its value has to be set to a literal, e.g. 3.14 - it can still be the result of an expression.

+### <a name="language-strict-mode"></a>Strict Mode
+Prefer to use strict mode in code you write.
+This can be done with the line below:

+	"use strict";

+Strict mode provides some extra code enforcement features which may help you avoid errors by throwing an early exception when it comes across a number of things which you may well have written by mistake.
+Without strict mode these would not stop code execution:

+* Variables which are accessed or set but have not been declared.
+This includes variables which have been declared after they have been referenced, i.e. it does not allow for variable hoisting.
+* Setting a property which has been marked as read-only.
+* Attempts to deleted undeletable properties.
+* Repeating the same property name in an object literal.
+* Repeating the same parameter name in a function definition.
+*	When a function is called via `call`, `apply` or `bind` any references to `this` can never refer to the `window`.
+Also, if the `this` parameter was not supplied and, if a primitive is supplied as the `this` parameter, no boxing will occur, `this` inside the function will still refer to a genuine primitive and not a primitive wrapped inside an object.
+* Code contained within eval() cannot create variables within the scope that they are being executed in.

+The last two are more security features.

+Strict mode can be applied either at **script level** by putting the line before all other statements at the top of a script.
+Its use is discouraged because of problems caused when concatenating scripts that are a mixture of strict and non-strict (don't forget you will often include third-party scripts in your code).

+You can also specify strict mode at **function level**.
+When specified as the first line within a function all code nested within that function operates in strict mode.
+You can therefore execute your code within an IIFE or module pattern.
+Because you can safely concatenate code within here with non-safe code elsewhere, you should prefer this over script level strict mode.

+	(function strictCodeContainer(){
+	  "use strict";

+		// All code within here will be run in strict mode.
+	}());

+Also see [MDN - Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) for a lot more information, as well as fuller explanations of the above.

 ### <a name="language-sequential"></a>Top-down Evaluation
 #### Variables
 JavaScript is run using `top-down evaluation`.
 Put simply, variables must have been declared before they are used.